mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_unit-1

 Runs the unit tests in a `jsdom` environment.
 If this fails then `yarn test:unit` should fail locally as well.
+You can narrow the scope of tests run with `yarn test:unit --grep ComponentName`.

 ##### ci/circleci: test_browser-1